Internet Marketing for Real Estate Professionals

 It all starts with providing clients with a positive experience they will want to talk about to others.
 After that, just give them the right opportunity and appropriate platform to capture their thoughts.

 A follow up email with links to sites where they can review you is a great place to start.
-Simply asking your best clients if they wouldn’t mind saying a few nice things about you on Facebook, or if you can quote them in marketing materials are also tactics that work.
+Other tactics include asking your best clients if they wouldn’t mind saying a few nice things about you on Facebook, or if you can quote them in marketing materials.
 Customer testimonials and reviews go a long way.
-Especially when it comes to influencing someone who is about to make such a significant purchase.

 Stay With It